numtel/lwned/README.md

 #  approve spend,
 #  and submit loan application
 fastApply [address]
+# Same as previous but also invest and issue the loan
+fastIssue [address]
 # Set a user as passport verified, expiration default: 1 year
 verify [address] [expiration]
 # Fetch the expiration value